ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 The activation function used for the output layer is `softmax`.
 The `relu` activation function is used for the hidden layer.

-After creating the instance of the `pygad.gann.GANN` class next is to fetch the weights of the population as a list of vectors.
+After creating the instance of the `pygad.gann.GANN` class, the next step is to fetch the weights of the population as a list of vectors.

 ### Fetch the Population Weights as Vectors